Borovnica32/CISCO-Network/README.md

 # Wireless and DHCP

 The main router (R1) has a configured DHCP pool used for the Wi-Fi network.
-MikroTik access points (one connected to each switch) provide wireless access.
+MikroTik access points (one connected to S1) provide wireless access.